reinarpg/reinarpg-auth/README.md

 ## Debugging

 You can enable some debugging output using the `DEBUG` enviroment variable.
-Through node.js, you can add `process.env.DEBUG = 'prismarine-auth'` at the top of your code.
+Through node.js, you can add `process.env.DEBUG = 'reinarpg-auth'` at the top of your code.

 ## Testing